 - 2 - 1x2 @19 ½” - Lid support boards

 NOTE: If you want to build the coffee table without the sandbox, you can omit everything listed

 after the 8 - 1x6 @ 21”.

 Cut and attach the boards for the front of the sandbox.
 Using your Kreg Jig , drill holes at a depth of 1 ½” and use wood glue along with 2 ½” pocket hole screws to attach.
 Blue Kote screws are specifically made to use in outdoor projects.

 The bottom 2x2 has the pocket holes placed to the bottom of the table!

 Flip it over, and Viola!
 It looks great already!

 Build another panel just like you did in Step 1, you will then have a front and back!

 Join the front of the table to the back of the table by adding the sides!
-You will still be using 1 ½” pocket holes and 2 ½” screws and wood glue to attach.
+You will still be using using a Kreg Jig K4 Pocket Hole System on a 1 1/2" setting, with 2 1/2" Pocket Hole Screws to attach along with wood glue.
 I attached the side boards (1 - 2x8 @ 21”, 1 - 2x2@21”) to each side of the top and then flipped it over and added the back.